amilochau/github-actions/deploy/web/README.md

-# Readme - deploy/functions
+# Readme - deploy/web

 ## Introduction

-`amilochau/github-actions/deploy/functions` is a GitHub Action developed to deploy Azure Functions applications.
+`amilochau/github-actions/deploy/web` is a GitHub Action developed to deploy Web applications from Docker images.

 ---

 ## Usage

-Use this GitHub action if you want have one Azure Functions application that you want to publish, typically in a Continuous Delivery process.
+Use this GitHub action if you want have one Web application that you want to deploy from a Docker image, typically in a Continuous Delivery process.

 ### Example workflow